 - How can I get a quote from you?

 A. You can get a quote one of three ways.
-You can call us, come by our office or you can email our Services Specialist, Michele McGill at [email protected].
+You can call us, come by our office or email our Services Specialist, Jennifer Ward at [email protected].
 The more information you can give us, the more accurate quote we can provide you.
 Please let us know what type of project you need (business cards, manuals, banner), the finished size, whether you need it in color or black and white, and any other information you can.

 - What kind of services do you provide?